-Addressing the topics of corporate workforce diversity and workplace inclusion requires the involvement of everyone in a company.
-It’s about intent aligned with action and requires thinking about many factors – use the employee life cycle to enable workplace diversity and workplace inclusion
+Addressing the topics of corporate equity, workforce diversity and workplace inclusion requires the involvement of everyone in a company.
+It’s about intent aligned with action.
+It requires thinking about many factors.
+Use the employee lifecycle for equity diversity and inclusion to workplace diversity and workplace inclusion

 Starting with leadership and communication and the policies and procedures of a business, as well as its culture.
-Considering the strategic decision-making process (including every-day decisions).
-Also the national cultures that one is operating in, and the expectations of national and regional governments, as well as international bodies.
+Consider the strategic decision-making process (including every-day decisions) and the national cultures that you’re operating in.
+The expectations of national and regional governments, as well as international bodies are also important factors.

-However, the scale and complexity of the challenge, and the very nature of many organizations can lead some to believe it is “somebody else’s” responsibility.
-It’s for leadership to resolve, or Human Resources departments, or the Diversity and Inclusion lead, or …
+However, the scale of the challenge, and the very nature of many organizations can lead some to believe it is “somebody else’s” responsibility … it’s for leadership to resolve, or Human Resources departments, or the Equity, Diversity and Inclusion lead, or …

 Consider from different perspectives

 What is the customer engagement journey like?
 Or from a supply chain perspective: How do you exert influence on your suppliers, or your customers, or even your competition?

 In this article, I encourage you to think about this from an employee lifecycle perspective.
 Use the employee life cycle perspective to enable equity, workplace diversity and workplace inclusion.
 Considering every single interaction a potential member of staff has before they join and all the way through to when they leave.
 Each of those interactions is owned by different people or parts of the company.
 So,viewing it from the employee’s perspective allows one to see who should be responsible for delivering change.